Serving Clients Throughout the Twin Cities Metro Area and Western Wisconsin

 Installments · Offers in Compromise · Taxes Currently Not Collectible · Appeals

 If you are a resident of a community in the Twin Cities metro area or western Wisconsin and owe $20,000 or more to the IRS, an installment agreement may be your best option for satisfying your tax debt.
-Schedule an initial consultation with attorney Mark A. Pridgeon.
-His firm is recognized by IRS tax authorities as one of the prominent names in Twin Cities tax law.
-Mark has earned a reputation for integrity among IRS auditors and tax collection authorities.
-When he negotiates an installment plan or offer in compromise, his options are taken seriously by the agents across the table.
+Schedule an initial consultation with Pridgeon & Zoss, PLLC.
+Our firm is recognized by IRS tax authorities as one of the prominent names in Twin Cities tax law.
+Attorneys Mark Pridgeon and David Zoss have earned a reputation for integrity among IRS auditors and tax collection authorities.
+When they negotiate an installment plan or offer in compromise, their options are taken seriously by the agents across the table.

-Experienced Minnesota Attorney Handling Back Tax Issues · Tax Payment Plans
+Experienced Minnesota Attorneys Handling Back Tax Issues · Tax Payment Plans

-From offices in Edina, tax lawyer Mark Pridgeon advises and represents clients in communities throughout Hennepin County, Ramsey County, Dakota County and Washington County, Minnesota, and St. Croix County in western Wisconsin.
-Contact the firm to arrange an initial consultation with Minneapolis attorney for installment agreements Mark A. Pridgeon today.
+From offices in Edina, our lawyers advise and represent clients in communities throughout Hennepin County, Ramsey County, Dakota County and Washington County, Minnesota, and St. Croix County in western Wisconsin.
+Contact the firm to arrange an initial consultation with a Minneapolis attorney for installment agreements at Pridgeon & Zoss, PLLC today.